 The preferred stock of many companies is actually very comparable to bond investments because both types of investments tend to behave the same way.
 To understand bond investing, you need to understand preferred stocks because the tax laws allow you to pay between 0% and 20% on dividend income received from preferred stocks, compared to full 39.6%+ depending upon your tax bracket on interest income on bonds.

 Although bonds have a reputation that makes people believe they are safer than stocks, there are some real dangers that can hurt new investors who don't know how to reduce risk.

-The Danger of Investing in Foreign Bonds: When you buy bonds of other countries, or even companies located in other countries, there are very real dangers that you are not exposed to when you purchase in your home country.
-If you owned bonds in oil companies headquartered in Venezuela, for instance, you would have found your assets nationalized and seized by dictator Hugo Chavez without any way to recover what you lost.
+When you buy bonds of other countries or even companies located in other countries, there are very real dangers that you are not exposed to when you purchase in your home country.
+If you owned bonds in oil companies headquartered in Venezuela, for instance, you would have found your assets nationalized and seized by former dictator Hugo Chavez (1954-2013) without any way to recover what you lost.
 This article explains those dangers and some of the things you can do to reduce them.

 Advanced Bond Investing Topics

 Bond prices are often used as a valuation tool to help professional investors determine how expensive stocks and other assets are.
-This is done by comparing bond yields on certain types of government bonds to earnings yields on stock.
-If you want to learn how this works, you can read our explanation in Long Term Treasury Bond Yields vs. Earnings Yield: A Quick Valuation Tool for Markets.
+This is done by comparing bond yields on certain types of government bonds to earnings yields on a stock.